aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mbox-to-xps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MBOX to XPS?</h2>

+MBOX is a popular file format used to store emails.
+It is widely used by many email clients such as Thunderbird, Apple Mail, Eudora, etc. XPS is a document format developed by Microsoft which is used to store documents in a fixed layout.
+It is an alternative to PDF and is supported by Windows operating system.
+Converting MBOX to XPS is useful for archiving emails and documents in a secure and reliable format.

-For a Python developer, who is trying to add a MBOX to XPS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word XPS format.
+<h2>How Aspose.Total Helps for MBOX to XPS Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers to automate the conversion process from MBOX to XPS.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs which makes the conversion easy.
+The process involves two steps, firstly loading the Email and rendering it into HTML via Aspose.Email for Python via .NET.
+Secondly, loading the converted HTML using Aspose.Words for Python via .NET and saving it into respective Word XPS format.
+This process can be automated using Python and Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}